JULIELab/julielab-java-utilities/README.md

 * Is **deactivated** by default: No checks will be performed unless the Java system property `de.julielab.prerequisitechecksenabled` is set to `true`.
 * Can be used with the `Supplier` interface.
 This allows to quickly check a path within a given object, e.g. `PrerequisiteChecker.checkThat().notNull(ob).notNull(() -> ob.prop1).notNull(() -> ob.prop1.prop2).withNames("Base object), "Property 1", "Property 2).execute()`
 ### Span Utilities
+* **NOTE** requires the dependency `org.apache.commons`:`org.apache.commons`:`3.8.1` for the `Range` class.
+This dependency is not resolved transitively from this project.
 * Helper classes for objects that cover some kind of integer-valued span
   * e.g. word spans, character spans, time spans
+* Particularly useful when span-objects are sought that overlap with a given span.
 * `de.julielab.java.utilities.spanutils.OffsetMap` maps integer ranges to arbitrary objects, e.g. text annotations.
 It returns a overlapping-range-restricted subset of itself on request and can return contained objects overlapping a given range.
-* `de.julielab.java.utilities.spanutils.OffsetSet` stores a set of range
+* `de.julielab.java.utilities.spanutils.OffsetSet` stores a set of ranges and allows to retrieve the first range in the set that overlaps a given range.
+* `de.julielab.java.utilities.spanutils.SpanOffsetSet` this is basically the `OffsetSet` but accepts objects implementing `Span`, allowing for more general objects.
 ### UriUtilities.java
 * Get InputStreams and Readers from `java.net.URI`
 * Automatically handles regular or gzipped files, analogous to FileUtilities.java